.

 Almost everyone displays behaviours associated with anxiety disorders (such as troublesome thoughts, over-checking, the need for perfection, increased anxiousness, moments of panic and

-And, when we look at the backgrounds of large numbers of people with various anxiety-related problems (ranging from moderately high anxiety to the severest of anxiety disorders) they are often strikingly
+When we look at the backgrounds of large numbers of people with anxiety disorders they are often strikingly similar in many ways.
+Over-exposure to numerous/severe stressful life experiences (a prime example is

-that this must play a major role in the cause of these problems.
+being bullied relentlessly) and subsequent feelings of deep insecurity occurs across the board, with such regularity, that this must play a major role in the development of these problems.

-Anxiety-Related Problems and Self Confidence – Feeling in Some Way 'Bad' or 'Wrong' or 'Not Good Enough'
+Anxiety Disorders and Self Confidence – Feeling in Some Way 'Bad' or 'Wrong' or 'Not Good Enough'

 The way we feel about our self in childhood and adolescence can stay with us a lifetime and those who are frequently made to feel insecure and vulnerable when growing up (or later in